Why Pet Parents Should Get Renters Insurance

 • Wolf-hybrids

-The above breeds cannot be included in personal liability coverage in the following states: CA, TX, RI, NV, OH, DC, MD, IA, WI, AZ, NM, OR, AR, CO, TN, IN, OK, MA, MO, WA, KY, MT, and ND.
-However, if you live in NY, GA, IL, NJ, PA, MI, VA, or CT and own one of the above dog breeds, you do not need to worry.
+The above breeds cannot be included in personal liability coverage in the following states: CA, TX, RI, NV, OH, DC, MD, IA, WI, NM, OR, AR, CO, TN, IN, OK, MA, MO, WA, KY, MT, and ND.
+However, if you live in NY, GA, IL, NJ, PA, MI, VA, AZ, or CT and own one of the above dog breeds, you do not need to worry.
 Your dogs are covered.

 You can read more about dog bites and insurance here.